downingbots/ALSET/README.md

 ## HOW TO RUN

-First, follow the NVIDIA instructions to install the jebot onto the Jetson Nano.
+First, follow the NVIDIA instructions to install the jetbot onto the Jetson Nano.
 Use a huge SD card as images for the datasets will be stored there and training will (by default) be done on the Nano.
 It is possible to follow the Jetson instructions so that training